Smartproxy/Selenium/python/README.md

 - [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 - [Firefox WebDriver](https://github.com/mozilla/geckodriver/releases)

-Note that you need to have at least one of the above drivers to continue your progress.
+Note that either of these drivers will be installed automatically when running our example.py code.

 ### Installation